+5. Stroke Risk.
 Sometimes eye doctors can detect blood vessel blockages in the back of the eye, which pose a high stroke risk.
-Especially for those who are older, a regular vision exam can help detect a stroke before it happens.
+Especially for those who are older, a regular vision exam can help detect stroke risk before an actual stroke occurs.

-Arteriovenous nicking at the back of the eye almost always signifies high blood pressure.
+7. High Blood Pressure.
+Arteriovenous nicking, bulging veins, or hemorrhaging at the retina in the back of the eye almost always signifies high blood pressure.
 Eye doctors can refer these patients to a regular doctor who will help them to make lifestyle changes and take the proper steps to prevent heart disease.
-Bulged veins in the eyes are another sign of high blood pressure.

-Vitamin A deficiency is commonly seen in patients who have had a weight-loss surgery.
-Doctors notice plaque on the surface of the eye indicating this problem.
+8. Vitamin A Deficiency.
+Vitamin A deficiency is commonly seen in patients who receive weight-loss surgery or others who are malnourished or not consuming a balanced diet on a regular basis.
+Doctors can notice plaque buildup on the surface of the eye, dry eye, or changes in vision to indicate this problem.

 9. Lyme Disease.
 Lyme Disease can create systemic inflammation throughout the body, but especially neurologically, including facial nerves and optic nerves.
 This kind of inflammation is easily detected through routine eye exams with your doctor.

 By scheduling an annual dilated exam with one of our doctors at VisionFirst, we can look for risk factors and early signs of these diseases before you experience any vision problems.